loadsys/CakePHP-Skeleton/bin/README.md

 * Checking the local working copy to make sure no changes have been made from the checked-out commit that might prevent an automatic pull or merge.
 * Backing up the active database (crudely, but effective for smallish apps).
 * On older projects, checking for db_updates.sql changes that should be applied before merging new code and pausing to display them to the user before proceeding.
+* Pulling and merging code from the remote repo.
 * Applying Migrations, if present.
 * Clearing Cake cache directories.
 * Copying over environment-specific configs, if present.